pchiorean/Indentz/docs/README.md

 But if the document name ends with a similar suffix equal in length to the number of pages, the script will use it for the index list: **`Document_ABC.indd`** with three spreads will be split into **`Document_A.indd`**, **`Document_B.indd`** and **`Document_C.indd`**.

-If the filename contains a `#`, the index will be placed in that position.
+If the file name contains a `#`, the index will be placed in that position.

 #### **`LayersToSpreads`**
 Moves all layers of the active document to separate spreads (the document must have a single spread).